 Next steps include preparing the 2019-2020 detailed budget based on recommendations from Academics, Student Services, Business and Finance and Executive Council with a balanced budget.
 S. DuFresne will continue to monitor any developments with the legislature in regards to funding.
 The public hearing on the proposed budget will be held as required by law.
 The tax millage rates will be prepared for Board approval as well.
-Finally, at the June Board Meeting the 2019-2020 proposed budget will be presented for approval by the Board.
+Finally, at the June Board Meeting, the 2019-2020 proposed budget will be presented to the Board for approval.